Simacoder/Coaching_session/README.md

 ## Overview

 In this coaching session, we explore the practical side of data science and analytics.
-We'll work through a complete machine learning pipeline using a real-world dataset (a simulated sales dataset for a spaza shop in South Africa).
+We'll work through a complete machine learning pipeline using a real-world dataset (a simulated sales dataset for risky Loan default analysis).
 We’ll cover data generation, preprocessing, exploratory data analysis (EDA), model training, and deployment.

 ---